Skip to main content

 Blood tests

-Some blood will be taken from you to check your blood group and check for anaemia.
-This is in case you need to receive a blood transfusion during or after the operation.
+You usually have a blood test to check your blood group and check for anaemia.
+This is in case you need a blood transfusion during or after the procedure.
 Blood transfusions are not common.

-If you're under the age of 16, your parent or guardian will be asked to sign the consent form on your behalf.
+If you're under age 16, your parent or guardian will be asked to sign the consent form on your behalf.

 In cases of extreme emergency, there may not be time for you to sign a consent form.
 Your obstetrician may need to act quickly in the best interests of you and your baby.

-You may get some medicine to take before the night before and the morning of your procedure.
-This medicine is most often omeprazole.
+You may get some medicine to take the night before and the morning of your procedure.
+The medicine is called omeprazole.
 It reduces the acid in your stomach.

 Having your birth partner there

-Your birth partner will wear a gown and mask if they attend the birth.
-They may have to wait outside until the operation has started.
+Your birth partner may be given a gown and mask to wear during the birth.
+They may have to wait outside until the procedure has started.

-A screen will be placed across your tummy.
-This means you and your birth partner will not be able to see the operation.
+A screen will be placed across your chest.
+This means you and your birth partner will not be able to see the procedure.

 If you have a general anaesthetic, your birth partner cannot go in the operating theatre.
-They can wait close by and will be updated as soon as there is news.
+They can wait close by and will be updated during the procedure.

 The start of the procedure